Los Angeles, California the Center of Car Culture

 Mulholland Drive & Pacific Coast Highway

-No tour of California car culture is complete without a drive along Mulholland Drive or Pacific Coast Highway.
-These scenic routes are where L.A.’s car enthusiasts go to experience pure driving freedom — with ocean views and canyon curves made for dream machines.
+Of course, no tour of California car culture is complete without a drive along Mulholland Drive or Pacific Coast Highway.
+These scenic routes are where L.A.’s car enthusiasts gather to experience pure driving exhilaration — with ocean views and twisting canyon roads made for drivers and dreamers alike.

 Why Los Angeles Will Always Be the Heart of Car Culture